MicrosoftDocs/Virtualization-Documentation/virtualization/community/team-blog/2012/20120409-configure-your-replica-server-to-receive-replication-traffic-from-specific-primary-server-s.md

 ---
 title:      "Configure your Replica server to receive replication traffic from specific primary server(s)"
+author: mattbriggs
+ms.author: mabrigg
+description: Configure your Replica server to receive replication traffic from specific primary server(s) ms.date: 04/09/2012
 date:       2012-04-09 06:57:00
 categories: hvr
 ---
+# Configure your Replica server to receive replication traffic from specific primary server(s)

 Note: Update on 8th July 2012: This **cmdlets and UI** used in this article is applicable **only** for Windows Server "8" Beta.
-For Windows Server 2012 RC and beyond, see the updated post @ <http://blogs.technet.com/b/virtualization/archive/2012/07/08/hyper-v-replica-authorization-entries-windows-server-2012-rc.aspx>
+For Windows Server 2012 RC and beyond, see the updated post @ <https://blogs.technet.com/b/virtualization/archive/2012/07/08/hyper-v-replica-authorization-entries-windows-server-2012-rc.aspx>